Architecture and Design: Core + Advanced Training Training Course

 4 HoursOverview:

-- How DT works: Engage with people and the problem, identify patterns, develop a model (including addressing model drift), test the model, evaluate its effectiveness, and refine as necessary.
+- How DT operates: Understand user needs and problem contexts, identify patterns, develop models (including addressing model drift), test the models, evaluate their effectiveness, and refine them as necessary.

-- DT methods and tools include persona development, stakeholder mapping, customer journey mapping, service blueprinting, and business model innovation.
+- DT methods and tools: persona creation, stakeholder mapping, customer journey mapping, service blueprinting, and business model innovation.

-- Applications of DT: Cultivate a design mindset, foster disruptive innovation, adopt an iterative approach, utilize agile estimation techniques, enhance critical thinking and problem-solving skills, promote teamwork, build leadership readiness, improve communication, become technology-savvy, think forward, develop intercultural and ethical competencies, enhance emotional intelligence, increase self-awareness, refine negotiating skills, and resolve conflicts effectively.
+- Application of DT: Cultivate a design mindset, drive disruptive innovation, adopt an iterative approach, apply agile estimation techniques, enhance critical thinking and problem-solving skills, foster teamwork and leadership readiness, improve communication abilities, develop technological proficiency, think forward, build intercultural and ethical competencies, increase emotional intelligence, promote self-awareness, refine negotiation skills, and manage conflict resolution.

 Objectives:

-- To understand the foundational principles and nuances of Design Thinking for government.
+- To gain a comprehensive understanding of the foundational principles and nuances of Design Thinking for government.

-- To explore key concepts, factors, theories, types, and models in DT.
+- To explore key concepts, factors, theories, types, and models within Design Thinking.

-- To engage in hands-on experimentation, experiential learning, and practical application of DT methods.
+- To engage in hands-on experimentation, experiential learning, and practical application of Design Thinking methods.

 Delivery: